-Murphy explained, “During an inherent contempt proceeding, the House literally functions as a Supreme Court whose rulings on contempt cannot be appealed or questioned by any other court or body, a doctrine that has been explained cogently by the DC Circuit Court in Ex Parte Nugent.
+Murphy explained, “During an inherent contempt proceeding, the House literally functions as a Supreme Court whose rulings on contempt and executive privilege cannot be appealed or questioned by any other court or body, a doctrine that has been explained cogently by the DC Circuit Court in Ex Parte Nugent.
 These truths, however, are not well-enough understood in contemporary debate where an ill-informed conventional wisdom that the courts are the appropriate final arbiter of such disputes has taken root.”

 GGN Senior Fellow Morton Rosenberg added, “The House should also reinforce inherent contempt fines by reclaiming its ability to employ criminal contempt enforcement by appointing attorneys to conduct independent criminal prosecutions of executive branch officials who defy congressional subpoenas.
 It is concerning that today’s House resolution makes no mention of criminal enforcement in the face of the fact of consistent refusals by DOJ over the last thirteen years to follow the statutorily mandated requirement that such citations be presented to a grand jury.”